- Gastroparesis facts

 What is gastroparesis?

 Gastroparesis means weakness of the muscles of the stomach.
-Gastroparesis results in slow emptying of food from the stomach into the small intestine.
+Gastroparesis results in poor grinding of food in the stomach into small particles and slow emptying of food from the stomach into the small intestine.

 The stomach is a hollow organ composed primarily of muscle.
 Solid food that has been swallowed is stored in the stomach while it is ground into tiny pieces by the constant churning generated by rhythmic contractions of the stomach's muscles.
-Since smaller particles are digested better in the small intestine than larger particles, only food that has been ground into small particles is emptied from the stomach.
+Smaller particles are digested better in the small intestine than larger particles, and only food that has been ground into small particles is emptied from the stomach and well digested.
 Liquid food does not require grinding.